george-key/cron-lux/README.md

 ## Claiming GAS from an ICO contract address

-After an ICO finishes, if the sale received tons of NEO but you don't withdraw it right away, then the address will have a large amount of unclaimed GAS.
+After an ICO finishes, if the sale received tons of CRON but you don't withdraw it right away, then the address will have a large amount of unclaimed GAS.
 With NEOLux it is possible to claim it, and later send it to another address using the withdraw method.

 ```c#